datasciencecampus/woffle/README.md

 make
 ```

-If you also wish to download the `wiki.en.zip` vectors for fasttext then also do
+If you also wish to download the `wiki.en.zip` vectors for fasttext then add:

 ``` sh
 make ftmodel
 ```

 and if you do not have a CUDA enabled GPU then you may wish to use the flair
-models which are optimised for running on CPUs instead
+models which are optimised for running on CPUs instead:

 ``` sh
 make flair-fast
 ```

 ## Usage